 All sea burials include an official parchment sea burial certificate marking the latitude and longitude of your final resting place.
-We now use 51 different vessels from 30’ to 115’ for up to 400 passengers.
+We now use 86 different vessels departing 77+ port from 30’ to 115’ for up to 400 passengers.
 All vessels are clean, current and have the latest safety gear.
 Many have cash bars available, media hook ups and more.
 We also offer vintage vessels dating back to 1935.

 The general costs are described in the current pricing kit we send you and do vary by port.
 Your payment books date, time, vessel, crew, service etc. Quoted prices do not include crew gratuity.
 Prices are firm for 30 days or until booked.

 Military honor guards are available for honorably discharged veterans (DD-214 discharge paperwork is required).
 We easily can arrange and if you also want the optional Live bugler ($100 goes to the buglers across America) versus electronic bugles provided by the Navy at no charge.

 Some Cremation Scattering Methods aboard our vessel and a few FAQ’s

 We first journey three nautical miles to sea (Legal federal boundary for scatterings), select a suitable spot based on wind & tide.
 We understand the difficulty surrounding this time and will customize the memorial to meet your needs.